Collaboration & Power of Yes

 STEAM without A is like Earth without art, just Eh!

 Collaboratory also became a freezone for border-crossing and bridging, for people from different organisations and backgrounds who probably would not have met otherwise, to meet, collaborate and inspire each other.
-For example, students from Chalmers (tech), HDK (design) and GU (transmedia) randomly met there, an innovation group from Ericsson were members, which later led to collaborations and internships, refugees shared some amazing stories, artists and researchers from all over the globe visited, and also many job possibilities were created through events and networking in the space.
-We held game and hack activities for kids, and adults, in various spaces, during our activities at the local science festival we brought game and maker cultures to around 25 000 visitors during 4 days per year, and our own festivals had about 20-350 participants and were free to join as we wanted them to be accessible for anyone.
+For example, students from Chalmers (tech), HDK (design) and GU (transmedia) randomly met there, an innovation group from Ericsson were members, which later led to collaborations, internships and work ops.
+Refugees shared amazing stories, skills and found new family and friends, artists and researchers from all over the globe visited, and also many job possibilities were created through events and networking in the space.
+We held game and hack activities in various spaces.
+During our activities at the local science festival we brought game and maker cultures to around 25 000 visitors during 4 days per year, and our own festivals had about 20-350 participants and were free to join as we wanted them to be accessible for anyone.
 Mobility is important even if you have a permanent space.
 We wanted a global maker car at some point, and were actually offered an old car once, but then we had already closed the space.
 There are a few in Stockholm however, and in LA there is a makerspace without a space that pops up in different locations which is pretty awesome, so everything is possible!

 Hacking things is important, specially things like culture, the unemployment office, academia and outdated mindsets.
 Modding games, clothes, computers, bicycles etc. can be fun and useful.
 Some rules are meant to be broken, and as long as you do not hurt any being or property of others, we are pretty free to play and experiment.
 Mind parkour, parkour and dance are important ingredients in Collaboratory and our events.
 We foster a culture of kindness, where imagination is the only limit.